 The Trainline app also shows live information, and can also help you skip the queues and locate a carriage with vacant seats.

 Planning to travel the UK by train?
-Our Essential Guide to UK Train Travel contains everything you need to know to plan your rail adventure including 12 done for you itineraries plus practical tips, information and resources to remove the stress from planning your trip.
+Our Essential Guide to UK Train Travel contains everything you need to know to plan your rail adventure including 12 done-for-you itineraries plus practical tips, information and resources to remove the stress from planning your trip.

 Savvy Brits have trusted National Rail Enquiries for decades to get them from A to B, and this useful public transport app also gives you the latest train info for the London Underground.

-The app will allow you to plan rail journeys, see timetables, track trains and even save frequent journey or station details.
+The free app will allow you to plan rail journeys, see timetables, track trains and even save frequent journey or station details.

 A clever feature is the pin that you can add to a map, from then on tracking its progress.
 You can also set up alerts so you’ll be the first to know about any disruption to services.